It’s time to start insulin. Now what?

 - Swelling of your ankles or feet

-Tell your doctor about all the medications you take, including OTC medicines, vitamins, supplements, and herbal supplements.
+Tell your doctor about all the medications you take, including OTC medicines, vitamins, and supplements, and herbal supplements.

-Do NOT dilute or mix Toujeo® with any other insulin or solution.
+Do NOT dilute or mix Toujeo with any other insulin or solution.
 It will not work as intended and you may lose blood sugar control, which could be serious.
 Use Toujeo only if the solution is clear and colorless with no particles visible.

-While using Toujeo®, do not drive or operate heavy machinery until you know how Toujeo® affects you.
+While using Toujeo, do not drive or operate heavy machinery until you know how Toujeo affects you.
 Don’t drink alcohol or use other medicines that contain alcohol.

-The most common side effect of any insulin, including Toujeo®, is low blood sugar (hypoglycemia), which may be serious and life-threatening.
+The most common side effect of any insulin, including Toujeo, is low blood sugar (hypoglycemia), which may be serious and life-threatening.
 Severe hypoglycemia may cause harm to your heart or brain.
 Symptoms of serious low blood sugar may include shaking, sweating, fast heartbeat, and blurred vision.

-Toujeo® may cause severe allergic reactions that can lead to death.
+Toujeo may cause severe allergic reactions that can lead to death.
 Get medical help right away if you have:

 - A rash over your whole body